nccmo/CisChecker/README.md

 optional arguments:
+  -h, --help            show this help message and exit --baseq BASEQ         Minimum base quality (samtools option; default = 0) (default: 0) --mapq MAPQ           Minimum mapping quality (samtools option; default = 0) (default: 0) --overlaps            If set to True, detect if read pairs overlap and only take the higher quality base (samtools option; default True) (default: True)
+  --stepper {all,nofilter,samtools}
+                        The stepper controls how the iterator advances. (samtools option; default all) (default: all) --orphans             Ignore orphans (paired reads that are not in a proper pair) (samtools option; default True) (default: True)
-  -h, --help            show this help message and exit -v, --vaf             use VAF (variant allele fraction) information (default: False) -m, --mapping_difference
+  -v, --vaf             use VAF (variant allele fraction) information (default: False) -m, --mapping_difference
                         Indel mapping differs between mapping tools.
 If MAF file and BAM file were mapped with a different mapping tool (or same tool with different parameters), use this argument. (default: False)
   -d, --debug           debug function (default: False)
 ```

 Example